 The Juran Quality Trilogy consists of the three processes making up the quality management journey.
-The components shown on the The Juran Institute website are:
+The components shown on the Juran Institute website are:

+Quality planning

-Quality planning - This is effectively the design stage.
+This is effectively the design stage.
 The organisation establishes an understanding of its target customer's needs, defines the features and specifications of the product or service, and devises the processes that will deliver on those needs.
+If we think more broadly about who our customers are, then we can start to see that they are beyond our direct customer base and include sets of other interested parties such as governments and the society in which we reside.
+Sometimes (often) an interested party is our planet!

+Quality control

-Quality control - Ongoing quality control involves periodic checks and inspections and tracking metrics of critical elements to ensure the process is in control and meeting specifications.
+Ongoing quality control involves periodic checks and inspections and tracking metrics of critical elements to ensure the process is in control and meeting specifications.
 If defects are detected, implement a root cause analysis to enable corrective and preventative action.

+Quality improvement

-Quality improvement - While organisations may expect to achieve incremental improvements by day-to-day means, breakthrough quality improvement involves the identification of areas where processes can be optimised, and the organised creation of beneficial change to attain measurably improved performance.
+While organisations may expect to achieve incremental improvements by day-to-day means, breakthrough quality improvement involves the identification of areas where processes can be optimised, and the organised creation of beneficial change to attain measurably improved performance.